-Laboratory and animal studies have tested the effects of high-dose vitamin C. Laboratory studies suggest that high levels of vitamin C may kill cancer cells.
-See the Laboratory/Animal/Preclinical Studies section of the health professional version of High-Dose Vitamin C for information on laboratory and animal studies done using high-dose vitamin C.
+Laboratory and animal studies have tested the effects of IV vitamin C. Laboratory studies suggest that high levels of vitamin C may kill cancer cells.
+For information on laboratory and animal studies done using intravenous vitamin C, see the Laboratory/Animal/Preclinical Studies section of the health professional version of Intravenous Vitamin C.

-- Have any studies of high-dose vitamin C been done in people?
+- Have any studies of IV vitamin C been done in people with cancer?

 Studies of IV vitamin C alone

-- One study found that patients who received IV vitamin C had better quality of life and fewer side effects than those who did not.
+- One study found that people with cancer who received IV vitamin C had better quality of life and fewer cancer-related side effects than those who did not receive it.

-- In a single-arm pilot study of patients with castration-resistant prostate cancer, IV vitamin C did not lower prostate-specific antigen levels or stop tumors from growing.
+- In a single-arm pilot study of people with castration-resistant prostate cancer, IV vitamin C did not lower prostate-specific antigen levels or stop tumors from growing.

-- In a study of healthy volunteers and cancer patients, vitamin C was shown to be safe at doses up to 1.5 g/kg in patients who do not have kidney stones, other kidney diseases, or G6PD deficiency.
+- In a study of healthy volunteers and people with cancer, vitamin C was shown to be safe at doses up to 1.5 g/kg in people who do not have kidney stones, other kidney diseases, or G6PD deficiency.
 Studies have also shown that vitamin C levels in the blood are higher when given by IV than when taken by mouth, and last for more than 4 hours.

 Studies of IV vitamin C combined with other drugs

-- In a small study of 14 patients with advancedpancreatic cancer, IV vitamin C was given along with chemotherapy and targeted therapy (erlotinib).
-Five patients did not complete the treatment because the tumor continued to grow during treatment.
-The nine patients who completed the treatment had stable disease as shown by imaging studies.
-Patients had very few side effects from the vitamin C treatment.
+- In a small study of 14 people with advancedpancreatic cancer, IV vitamin C was given along with chemotherapy and targeted therapy (erlotinib).
+Five study participants did not complete the vitamin C treatment because the tumor continued to grow during treatment.
+The nine participants who completed the treatment had stable disease as shown by imaging studies.
+Very few side effects were reported from the vitamin C treatment.

-- In another small study of 9 patients with advanced pancreatic cancer, patients were given chemotherapy once a week for 3 weeks along with IV vitamin C twice a week for 4 weeks during each treatment cycle.
-The disease did not progress over an average of 6 months in these patients.
+- In another small study, 9 people with advanced pancreatic cancer were given chemotherapy once a week for 3 weeks along with IV vitamin C twice a week for 4 weeks during each treatment cycle.
+The cancer did not progress over an average of 6 months in these patients.
 No serious side effects were reported with the combined treatment.

-- In a 2014 study of 27 patients with advanced ovarian cancer, chemotherapy alone was compared with chemotherapy and IV vitamin C. IV vitamin C was given during chemotherapy and for 6 months after chemotherapy ended.
-Patients who received IV vitamin C had fewer side effects from the chemotherapy.
+- In a study of 27 people with advanced ovarian cancer, chemotherapy alone was compared with chemotherapy and IV vitamin C. IV vitamin C was given during chemotherapy and for 6 months after chemotherapy ended.
+Those who received IV vitamin C had fewer side effects from the chemotherapy.

-- Patients with refractorymetastaticcolorectal cancer or metastatic melanoma were treated with IV vitamin C combined with other drugs.
+- People with refractorymetastaticcolorectal cancer or metastatic melanoma were treated with IV vitamin C given along with arsenic trioxide and other drugs.
 The treatment had no anticancer effect, the tumor continued to grow during treatment, and patients had serious side effects.
 These studies did not have a comparison group, so it is unclear how much the IV vitamin C affected the side effects.

-- Patients with non-small cell lung cancer or glioblastoma multiforme in two pilot trials were given standard therapy plus IV vitamin C. Patients had better overall survival and fewer side effects compared to the control groups.
+- In two pilot trials, people with non-small cell lung cancer or glioblastoma multiforme were given standard therapy plus IV vitamin C. Those who received standard therapy plus IV vitamin C had better overall survival and fewer side effects than the control groups.

-- Have any side effects or risks been reported from high-dose vitamin C?
+- Have any side effects or risks been reported from IV vitamin C?

-- In patients with a history of kidney disease, kidney failure has been reported after treatment with high-dose vitamin C. Patients who are likely to develop kidney stones should not be treated with high-dose vitamin C.
+- In people with a history of kidney disease, kidney failure has been reported after treatment with IV vitamin C. People who are likely to develop kidney stones should not be treated with IV vitamin C.

 - One study reported too much fluid in the body (fluid overload) related to IV vitamin C. This may have been caused by the IV delivery method and not the vitamin C.

-- Case reports have shown that patients with an inherited disorder called G6PD deficiency should not be given high doses of vitamin C, because it may cause hemolysis (a condition in which red blood cells are destroyed).
+- Case reports have shown that people with an inherited disorder called G6PD deficiency should not be given high doses of vitamin C because it may cause hemolysis.

-- Have any drug interactions been reported from adding high-dose vitamin C to treatment with anticancer drugs?
+- Have any drug interactions been reported from adding IV vitamin C to treatment with anticancer drugs?

 A drug interaction is a change in the way a drug acts in the body when taken with certain other drugs.
-When high-dose vitamin C is combined with certain anticancer drugs, the anticancer drugs may not work as well.
+When IV vitamin C is combined with certain anticancer drugs, the anticancer drugs may not work as well.
 So far, these effects have been seen only in some laboratory and animal studies.
-See the Adverse Effects section of the health professional version of High-Dose Vitamin C for information on drug interactions while using high-dose vitamin C.
+For information on drug interactions while using IV vitamin C, see the Adverse Effects section of the health professional version of Intravenous Vitamin C.

-- Is high-dose vitamin C approved by the U.S. Food and Drug Administration for use as a cancer treatment in the United States?
+- Is IV vitamin C approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?